OBess/Base64/README.md

 ## TODO List:

-- Add compile time evaluation
+- Add compile time functions
 - Encode and decode any type of data (int, float, class and etc.)